 So why a Fiat Panda 4×4?
 I reckon Pandas of all types have a pleasing utilitarian vibe to them which is only heightened when a 4WD setup is slung underneath them.
 When my wife purchased her first Fiat 500 a few years ago I remember grabbing a photo of a box-fresh Panda Cross in the dealership car park and thinking what a cheeky little monkey it looked with its exposed towing eyes, aggressive bumpers and standard mud and snow tyres; the 500 itself – which shares its platform with the Panda – subsequently impressed me hugely with its comfort, ride quality, and lovely, honest feel.

 In fact, I guess it’s my “thing” about engines that sold me on the Panda.
-I’d read a lot about the 2 cylinder “TwinAir” engine – good and bad – but by the end of test drive I was absolutely smitten.
-The thut-thut exhaust note and slugs of low-down torque might initially put you in mind of a diesel but the engine is forever goading you to venture into that revvy Italian top end and the induction noises however you drive it are just delightful (though possibly most uncouth if you’re used to more sophisticated rides than I).
+I’d read a lot about the 2 cylinder “TwinAir” engine – good and bad – but by the end of the test drive I was absolutely smitten.
+The thut-thut exhaust note and slugs of low-down torque might initially put you in mind of a diesel but the engine will also excitedly buzz itself up through the revs at the drop of a hat and the induction noises however you drive it are just delightful (though possibly most uncouth if you’re used to more sophisticated rides than I).